rolpppp/sancim_app/README.md

-# sancim_app
+# sancim

-A mobile app for SANCIM
+A new Flutter project.

 ## Getting Started